 For those who do not know, bone resorption is a phenomenon in which the tissues of your jawbone breakdown, releasing the minerals in them into the blood.
 This causes changes in the bone volume in the areas where you lost your teeth, eventually leading to bone loss.

 Get Your Missing Teeth Replaced with Dental Implants Immediately!

-In the past, a patient had to wait for several months after tooth extraction so their jawbone can heal; only then could they get a dental implant.
-This was one of the major reasons why many people skipped it altogether, thinking if they can survive a few months without tooth replacement, they could live with a missing tooth all their life.
+In the past, a patient had to wait for several months after tooth extraction so their jawbone could heal; only then could they get a dental implant.
+This was one of the major reasons why many people skipped it altogether, thinking if they could survive a few months without tooth replacement, they could live with a missing tooth all their life.
 Many would get busy and lose motivation with time.
 However, things have now changed.
 Thanks to medical science advancements, you can now have an implant placed in your jawbone immediately after the extraction in certain cases.
 This not only saves you time but also makes it easier to preserve your oral health and function.